jrc03c/js-crypto-helpers/readme.md

+> ⚠️ **NOTE:** ⚠️ This project is being merged into a monorepo [here](https://github.com/jrc03c/monorepo/tree/main/packages/js-crypto-helpers).
+This repo will soon be archived.

+---

 # Intro

 This library just provides a few thin wrappers around core JS `crypto` functions with sane defaults.
 I mostly adapted these functions from the following MDN articles: